-Trekking in Manaslu - Less Trodden & Restricted Region Trip
+Manaslu Trekking:- Less Trodden and Restricted Region Trip

-Encompassing a majestic stretch of land in the shadows of the Mansiri Himal range, the Manaslu region is an under-rated trekking destination in Nepal.
+Manaslu trekking region encompasses a majestic stretch of land in the shadows of the Mansiri Himal range, the Manaslu region is an under-rated and unspoiled trekking destination in Nepal.
 Home to the eighth highest mountain in the world- Mt.
-Manaslu (8163 m), Manaslu trekking offers an otherworldly mix of natural beauty and ancient cultural heritage.
+Manaslu (8163 m), trekking in Manaslu region offers an otherworldly mix of natural beauty and ancient cultural heritage.
 Manaslu region is still restricted part situated east of Annapurna region boarding with Tibet on north offers the great mountain vista and Tibetan Buddhism with large monasteries in action in route.
 The Manaslu region treks are still unspoiled and less trodden, where only a handful of trekkers are trekking on these trails.
-Due to its wonderful Himalayan vista and fewer crowds than other regions, Trekking in Manaslu is becoming famous every year.
+Due to its wonderful Himalayan vista and fewer crowds than in other regions, thus this Manaslu hiking journey becomes famous every year.
 There are newly build tea houses on all the places to stay which use to be a fully camping trek a few years back only.
 The tea houses which got damaged by the April 2015 earthquake in Nepal have been renovated and fully on its operation.

-Manaslu Conservation Area covers the majority of the Manaslu region and offers an insane abundance of wildlife and natural vegetation.
+Manaslu Conservation Area covers the majority of the Manaslu region and offers an insane abundance of wildlife and natural vegetation while you are on a Manaslu trekking adventure.
 As such, the region is home to over 33 species of mammals and 110 species of birds along with a staggering 1500-2000 species of flowering plants.
 Apart from this, the region is also prosperous in terms of ethnic groups and their culture.
 While Magar and Chhetri inhabit the lower altitude regions, the northern parts are dominated by Tsumba and Nubri communities.

 Finally, the Himalayas are the major attraction of the region.
 Mt.
 Manaslu (8163 m), Himalchuli (7863 m), Shringi Himal (7161 m), Peak 29 (7871 m), Rani Peak (6693 m), Larkya Peak (6249 m), Cheo (6812 m), and Himlung (7126 m) are some of the notable Himalayas one can notice on Manaslu region treks.